SarahSexton/NodevemberMS/README.md

 5. Once your Web App has finished loading, click its URL to show your website.
 (Alternatively, click its name > Dashboard > URL).
 Your web app has been successfully created!
 Sweet.
 Now that we have a site, let's put something in it.

-### Step 2: Clone the Nodevember Challenge repo and run locally
+### Step 2: Clone the NodevemberMS repo and run locally

 Our goal here is to create a very simple website.
 You have a few options, but the simplest one is to simply fork the GitHub and clone locally: